Drug Recognition Evaluation (DRE)

 The DRE officer will also check for loose or stiff muscles, since variations in muscle tone can be caused by drug use.
 The officer will also check for injection sites on a driver’s body that would indicate drug use.
 The DRE officer should then take the driver’s pulse for a third and final time.
 For steps 10 through 12, the officer should read the Miranda Rights to the driver and ask the driver questions regarding his or her driving.
 The DRE officer will make an evaluation based on his or her training and experience as to whether the driver is impaired, and then finally the officer may request a saliva, blood, or urine sample from the driver.

 It is important to hold law enforcement accountable for any possible missteps made when you are facing a charge of DWI in East Brunswick or the surrounding area.
 Leon Matchin is a defense lawyer and skilled advocate representing people charged with DWI and other traffic violations.
 We also serve people in New Brunswick and other communities throughout Monmouth, Middlesex, and Mercer Counties.
-Call us today at (732) 662-7658 or contact us online to schedule a free consultation.
+Call us today at (833) 732-7320 or contact us online to schedule a free consultation with a dedicated attorney.